 This week in Sci-Fi Time Capsule, we look back at an episode of X-Files that plays on a number of key tropes for the series.
-I’m posting a Netflix link for anyone overcome by a bit of nostalgia who wants to go back and re-watch.
-There will be spoilers, to say the least, but I plan to keep them below the link to go watch, so anyone who wants to check the episode out for the first time has an opportunity to bail before seeing them.
+There will be spoilers, to say the least, but I plan to keep them below the image, so anyone who wants to check the episode out for the first time has an opportunity to bail before seeing them.

 This week’s episode is “DØd Kalm”, episode 19 of X-Files’ second season..

 A US Navy ship goes missing, and 18 members of the crew are rescued from a life boat by some fishermen.
 Only one survives long enough to be examined by Scully, and he has aged beyond recognition.
 Mulder correlates the disappearance with several other X-Files and determines a rough area to search.
 Instead of reporting this to his superiors, he sneaks off to investigate, leaving word that will reach AD Skinner a day after it’s too late to stop him.
 In an interesting turn for oft-skeptical Scully, she volunteers to come along out of a need to know what happened to the aged sailor.
 They discover the navy ship with the help of a freighter captain, and the three of them get stuck aboard a dying ship, contaminated by the same water that killed the crew.
 Only Scully’s medical observations allow them to be saved when help finally arrives.